Airbus leadership under fire as crisis deepens

 The more pressing question, some company watchers say, is whether Enders will complete his current mandate and stay through 2018.

-Enders, who turns 59 this month, has said he is focussed solely on his mandate to 2019.
+Enders, who turns 59 this month, has said he is focused solely on his 2019 mandate.
 He recently won the board’s backing amid a flurry of negative press reports.

-That in turn has raised speculation whether his deputy and long-time internal rival Fabrice Bregier will ride out the storm and fulfil a long-held ambition to succeed Enders.
+That in turn has raised speculation whether his deputy and long-time internal rival Fabrice Bregier will ride out the storm and fulfill a long-held ambition to succeed Enders.

 Only a handful of people expect Bregier, who is in charge of delivering on a record order backlog that underpins the share price, to stay for long if it becomes clear he is no longer Enders’ automatic heir.

-La Tribune newspaper reported Bregier had agreed to leave in February next year, but in a statement issued from Asia where he is visiting customers, Bregier dismissed such speculation.

-“I am surprised by information reported by the press about my imminent departure,” Bregier said.
-“I only have one priority: to meet Airbus targets (including) the delivery of more than 700 aircraft this year.”

-Festering animosity between Bregier and Enders boiled over earlier this year in a row over who should control the powerful jet sales department - a spat first disclosed by Reuters.
+Festering animosity between the two boiled over earlier this year in a row over who should control the powerful jet sales department - a spat first disclosed by Reuters.

 The two are now locked in a battle for survival which could leave both of them vulnerable, insiders said.